How Much Does a Home Inspection Cost in 2022?CASAPLORERTrusted & Transparent

 Roof damages - The roof is a very important part of the house especially in places with colder weather.
 The condition of the roof can affect other parts of the house since the roof plays a big role in not letting water get inside.
 Signs of damages in the roof include loose, missing, or curled shingles, cracks on the roof, and moisture in the attic.
 Replacing a roof is quite expensive, so a home inspection is necessary to evaluate its condition.

-Electrical Issues - Problems in the electrical system of a home can pose a big safety threat to the people and the property.
+Electrical issues - Problems in the electrical system of a home can pose a big safety threat to the people and the property.
 Simple fixes such as uninsulated wires can be the cause of house fires or electrocution.
 It is important that you get an inspector to identify all these damages around your house.
-After, a professional electrician can help decide which problems can be fixed easily and which ones require major investment such as rewiring a home completely.
+After the inspector report is received, a professional electrician can help decide which problems can be fixed easily and which ones require major investment such as rewiring a home completely.

-HVAC System - The heating, ventilation, and air conditioning system is a crucial component of the house, especially if you live in hotter or colder areas.
+HVAC system - The heating, ventilation, and air conditioning system is a crucial component of the house, especially if you live in hotter or colder areas.
 This system helps heat, cool, and ensure the airflow around your home.
+HVAC systems have moving parts, thus they face wear and tear.
+It is important to know how much of the useful life of the current HVAC system remains before you finalize your purchase.

 Insect and pest infestations - Ants and termites can be a huge problem for a house.
 These insects can destroy wood and cause severe damages to your home.
 Rodents present an even bigger issue because of their ability to reproduce fast and the possibility of carrying dangerous diseases.
-Rodents can damage the electrical system by corroding wires, which can potentially lead to a house fire.
+Rodents can damage the electrical system by chewing on wires, and mice gnaw on material like plastic or rubber to slow down the growth of their teeth.
+The resulting bare wires can potentially lead to a house fire.
 However, a termite inspection is usually not included in the basic home inspection, so one would need a special home inspection to check for this problem.

 How Much Do Special Home Inspections Cost?